kamil-jodlowski/SQL-Window-Functions-Northwind/README.md

 - Examining the relationship between the orders and customers table to get more detailed information about each customer

 ### 3. Rank employees by sales performance

 - Using CTE and window functions, we discovered which employee was associated with the highest number of sales.
+- Margeret Peacock is the top-selling employee and Steven Buchanan is the lowest-selling employee in this case.

+### 4. Calculate running total of sales per month

+- U